Skip to main content

 • What you would like done about it.

-2. Please address your letter to The Senior Clerk, 12CP Barristers, 20 Carlton Crescent, Southampton, Hampshire, SO15 9ET.
-We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.
+6. Please address your letter to Lucy Smith, the Acting Senior Clerk, 20 Carlton Crescent, Southampton, Hampshire, SO15 2ET.
+We will, where possible, acknowledge receipt of your complaint within two working days.

-3. Our Chambers has a panel headed by the Head of Chambers and made up of experienced members of Chambers and the Senior Clerk, which considers any written complaint.
-Within 14 days of your letter being received, the Head of Chambers or his deputy in his absence will appoint a member of the panel to investigate it.
-If your complaint is against the Head of Chambers, the next most senior member of the panel will investigate it.
+7. Our Chambers has a Regulatory Officer who considers any written complaint.
+Within 14 days of your letter being received, the Regulatory Officer will start an investigation.
+If your complaint is against the Regulatory Officer, an alternative Regulatory Officer will be appointed to deal with your complaint.
 In any case, the person appointed will be someone other than the person you are complaining about.

-4. The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 days.
-If he finds later that he is not going to be able to reply within 14 days he will set a new date for his reply and inform you.
-His reply will set out:
+8. The appointed Regulatory Officer will write to you as soon as possible to let you know they are investigating and will seek to reply to your complaint within 14 days.
+If they are unable to reply within 14 days, they will set a new date for the reply and inform you.
+The reply will set out:

-• His conclusion on each complaint and the basis for his conclusion; and
+• The conclusion on the complaint and the basis for Chambers’ decision; and

 Confidentiality

-All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
-Disclosure will be to the Head of Chambers, members of our Management Board and to anyone involved in the complaint and its investigation.
-Such people will include the barrister member or staff about whom you have complained, the Head of Chambers or relevant senior member of the panel and the person who investigates the complaint.
+10. All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary.
+Disclosure will be limited to the Head of Chambers, members of our Management Board and to anyone involved in the complaint and its investigation.
+Such people will include the barrister member or staff about whom you have complained, the Head of Chambers or relevant senior member of the panel and the Regulatory Officer.
+Where wider disclosure is deemed necessary, Chambers will take such steps as are necessary to protect the complainant’s privacy.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.

 Our Policy

-As part of our commitment to client care we make a written record of any complaint and retain all documents and correspondence generated by the complaint for a period of six years.
-The complaints file is reviewed regularly by a member of the panel and a report made to the Management Board with a view to improving services.
+11. As part of our commitment to client care we make a written record of any formal complaint and retain all documents and correspondence generated by the complaint for a period of six years.
+The complaints procedure is reviewed regularly by the Regulatory Officer with a view to improving services.

 Complaints to the Legal Ombudsman

-If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
+12. If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
 The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
-Please note that the Legal Ombudsman time limits in which it will consider your complaint :
+You should take your complaint to The Ombudsman within 6 months of receiving our final response.
+Please also note that the Legal Ombudsman has a twelve-month time limit from the date of the act or omission about which you are complaining within which to make your complaint (or if the act or omission about which you are complaining occurred more than a year ago, within 12 months of the date when you became aware of it).

 You can write to them at: